sepetowski/kivi/README.md

 - Managing search history.

 #### Infinite scroll:
-- fetching new data only if needed
+- Fetching new data only if needed

+#### Theme system
+- You can choose beetwen light and dark theme.
+Deafult one is your system theme

 ## I built it with :gear: